 “Come for the street art, stay for the food and drink.
 The Northern Quarter is a hip and chill area of Manchester that for many (including me) is their favorite part of the city. ” , is how one American reviewer on Skyscanner describes their experience of Manchester’s Northern Quarter.

-Having spent a fabulous birthday afternoon and evening in this vibrant area of the city, I would have to agree.
+Having spent a fabulous birthday afternoon and evening in this vibrant area of the city, experiencing its bars, restaurants and independent shops, I would have to agree.

 A birthday spent in the Northern Quarter